Conditionally Poissonian random digraphs: Relation to the Norros-Reittu graph process with i.i.d. weights

-Before we conclude this section, we return to the general setting and observe that due to Poisson thinning, our model has a dynamical representation as a graph process just like the Norros-Reittu model. \begin{prop} Conditional on $\cW$, $\Gg_{N+1}$ may be obtained from $\Gg_{N}$ by removing each existing edge independently with probability $1-L_N/L_{N+1}$ and adding only vertex $N+1$ together with its incoming and outgoing edges as specified in \eqref{eq_edgedistr}. \end{prop} \begin{proof} This follows immediately upon comparing the edge numbers in both graphs and using the fact that independent thinning with removal probability $p$ of a $\text{Poisson}(\lambda)$-distribution yields a $\text{Poisson}((1-p)\lambda)$-distribution. \end{proof}
+Before we conclude this section, we return to the general setting and observe that, when the chosen normalisation is non-decreasing, due to Poisson thinning our model has a dynamical representation as a graph process just like the Norros-Reittu model. \begin{prop} Assume in addition that $L_N\le L_{N+1}$.
+Conditional on $\cW$, $\Gg_{N+1}$ may be obtained from $\Gg_{N}$ by removing each existing edge independently with probability $1-L_N/L_{N+1}$ and adding only vertex $N+1$ together with its incoming and outgoing edges as specified in \eqref{eq_edgedistr}. \end{prop} \begin{proof} This follows immediately upon comparing the edge numbers in both graphs and using the fact that independent thinning with removal probability $p$ of a $\text{Poisson}(\lambda)$-distribution yields a $\text{Poisson}((1-p)\lambda)$-distribution. \end{proof}